 GCSE Resits on short intensive courses?

-GCSE Resits and a Place at UCL Medical School in 2014
+GCSE Resits and a Place at UCL Medical School

 Charlie Bicknell joined RIC from Hertfordshire on a two year A level course as a boarder and secured a place at UCL Medical School.
 His achievement is even more impressive as alongside his A levels he also resat his GCSEs to secure the entry level grades required.